opsone-ch/documentation/development/deployment.rst

 Warning: don't copy old backup files to the new environment.
 Use "--exclude=backup" to exclude your backup directory.

-Hint: `SSH agent forwarding <../server/ssh-keys.md#Agent_Forwarding>`__ must be activated.
+.. hint:: SSH agent forwarding is reuquired

-Hint: use appropriate exclude patterns to ignore all not required files
+.. hint:: use appropriate exclude patterns to ignore all not required files

-Note: we use always SSH to copy files, even on the same server.
+.. hint:: we use always SSH to copy files, even on the same server.
 This ensures that all files and directories belong to the appropriate user

 Deploy your database
 ~~~~~~~~~~~~~~~~~~~~